Uganda's diplomatic residence in Rockcliffe lost to 'unapproved' demolition | CBC News

 Uganda's diplomatic residence in Rockcliffe lost to 'unapproved' demolition

-Like all homes in Rockcliffe Park's conservation district, 235 Mariposa Ave. had heritage protection
+Like all homes in its conservation district, 235 Mariposa Ave. had heritage protection

-The City of Ottawa is taking enforcement action after a heritage-protected home owned by the Uganda High Commission was allegedly demolished without a permit.
+The City of Ottawa is taking legal action after a heritage-protected home owned by the Uganda High Commission was allegedly demolished without a permit.

+The 67-year-old stucco house at 235 Mariposa Ave. was the high commission's official residence.

-The local councillor called the home's destruction "very frustrating" and part of a broader pattern of neglected diplomatic properties, while the local residents' association called it shocking and urged council to refuse an application to build a larger residence on the site.
+The local city councillor called the home's destruction "very frustrating" and part of a broader pattern of neglected diplomatic properties.

+The local residents' association called it shocking and urged council to refuse an application to build a larger residence on the site.

 Norman Allen, the city's deputy chief building official, called the contravention a serious matter.
 A staff report called it an "unapproved demolition" in violation of the Ontario Heritage Act and the Ontario Building Code Act.